narayana-games/Beat-the-Rhythm.Core/com.narayana-games.btr.maps/Documentation~/BeatTheRhythmMaps.md

 More specifically, the duration of a section in bars will usually be 4 or 8, but 12, 16 or even 32 is also possible.

+One thing you should keep in mind when mapping the song structure is that the primary purpose of that song structure is to guide the gameplay mapping process.
+There is a natural flow and progression through each individual song, and getting the sections right will help you or others who create gameplay for that song to be in tune with that flow.

 For many songs, just mapping out the sections will be sufficient and you can safely ignore that phrases even exist.
 But often, splitting sections, especially longer ones, into phrases will still be helpful: